CATcher-org/templates/README.md

 >-------------------

 Notes:
-* If the issue is a duplicate, it should inherit severity, type, and response from the "original" issue.
+* If the issue is a duplicate, it should be considered as using severity, type, and response from the "original" issue.
-  * Change the labels accordingly
+* If the dev response contains images, they need to be transferred to the settings repo as well
-  * Add the "original" response to the duplicate's response (if any).
+* How to find the original issue? embed an encrypted string in the issue?
+Alternatively, can trace back via the interim repo.

 ## Tester Response Phase